 As with all policies, these are subject to change over time.

-- Things to do products can include tours, activities, and tickets to other local attractions that might appeal to travelers.
+- Things to do products can include tours, activities and tickets to other local attractions that might appeal to travellers.

 - Partner-provided data in the product should match what’s available on the landing page.